marknagelberg/immunecorps/README.md

 -  Citizens can submit requests to ImmuneCorps to have an ImmuneCorps volunteer help them.

+## Contributing

+Contributors are welcome.
+All of the work for the project is tracked through the GitHub Issues.
+Feel free to claim any of these issues.

+You can also contribute by submitting feature requests through Issues.
+This input would be particularly valuable if you are a potential end-user working in a Health Authority.

 ## Technologies

 ImmuneCorps is developed in Python, using the Django web framework.